-The advent of new digital platforms and emerging technologies has produced a wealth of data and information invaluable for human rights investigations, documentation and accountability efforts.
-These opportunities exist amidst new challenges to verifying truth from disinformation, such as deep fakes and online propaganda.
-The Global Future Council on Human Rights and Technology will focus on leveraging technology for responsible human rights promotion and advocacy: identifying how we can use digital and emerging technologies to provide a stronger evidence base for advocacy while protecting the rights of individuals and groups.
-The council will bring together a range of academics, business, civil society and other voices to identify the solution space, existing barriers and capacity gaps in order to strengthen data verification and promote evidence-based policy-making.
+New digital platforms and technologies produce a wealth of data invaluable for championing human rights.
+They also present new challenges when it comes to inclusion, accountability and trust.
+The Global Future Council on Human Rights and Technology will focus on leveraging technology for human rights promotion and advocacy, and will bring together academics, business leaders, and civil society to identify ways to strengthen responsible use of data and promote evidence-based policy-making.

 Sherif Elsayed-Ali, Director, Global Issues, Amnesty International